How to Make a Fairy Door Out of Wood For The Garden

-The fairy doors I am making here are 8 inches by 10 inches.
+The ones I am making are 8 inches by 10 inches.
 They are big enough to put in the garden amongst the flowers or on the garden wall.
-They can also be used indoors.

 - Black Paint